 How To Feed Chickens

-So now you know what you should be feeding your chickens the next question is how should you feed them?
+So now you know what you should be feeding your chickens, the next question is how you should feed them?

 We feed our chickens pellets once in the morning and once in the evening- remember they like to eat small portions but often.